Can Russia send weapons to North Korea amid sanctions? – DW – 06/26/2024

 Technology for artillery

 "Russia needs artillery ammunition and ballistic missiles from North Korea.
-North Korea is exploiting the situation and very likely asking for technology transfer for missiles, its nuclear program and vehicles," said Nico Lange, a senior fellow at the Transatlantic Defense and Security Program at the Center for European Policy Analysis.
+North Korea is exploiting the situation and very likely asking for technology transfer for missiles, its nuclear program and vehicles," said Nico Lange, a security expert at the Transatlantic Defense and Security Program at the Center for European Policy Analysis.

 "Kim is a tough negotiator, he even forced Putin to upgrade him with the first high-level visit after 24 years," Lange told DW.
 "Russia will pay a high price for the low-quality artillery ammunition and ballistic missiles it gets from North Korea.
 Putin has to give in because of the precarious situation he maneuvered himself into in Ukraine."

-An analysis of potential Russian exports, conducted by the Washington-based Stimson Center and published on its 38 North website, suggested that Kim has a long shopping list of equipment that he would like to obtain in order to replace hardware that is obsolescent.
+An analysis of potential Russian exports, conducted by the Washington-based Stimson Center and published on its 38 North website, suggested Kim has a long shopping list of equipment that he would like to obtain in order to replace obsolescent hardware.

-Pyongyang "is seeking to procure fighter jets, armored vehicles and surface-to-air missiles from Russia," the report said, quoting US government officials, while Russian State Duma Deputy Vyacheslav Nikonov highlighted in a message on Telegram plans to expand Russia-North Korea cooperation in space.
+Pyongyang "is seeking to procure fighter jets, armored vehicles and surface-to-air missiles from Russia," the report said, quoting US government officials.
+In a message on Telegram, Russian State Duma Deputy Vyacheslav Nikonov highlighted plans to expand Russia-North Korea cooperation in space.

-This would build on a pledge by Putin when Kim visited the Vostochny space center in September 2023 to assist the North's satellite program.
+This would build on a pledge by Putin to assist the North's satellite program, made when Kim visited the Vostochny space center in September.

 Little impediment to weapons transfers?